-Since 1989, Temin has exhibited across a range of artist run, public, museum, commercial gallery spaces and outdoor projects.
-Her most recent works include The Chancellery Column Seat, 2020 at Monash University Clayton, White Garden: White Christmas, 2018, commission for Kanye West Los Angeles and The Koala Tram, 2015 as part of Melbourne Art Tram.
-Professor Kathy Temin is Head of Fine Art at Monash Art Design & Architecture, Monash University.
+Kathy Temin (b.
+1968, Sydney, Australia) lives and works in Melbourne, Australia.
+She has exhibited across a range of artist-run, public, museum, and commercial gallery spaces and outdoor projects.
+Her most recent works include The Chancellery Column Seat, 2020 at Monash University Clayton, White Garden: White Christmas, 2018, commission for Kanye West, Los Angeles, and The Koala Tram, 2015 as part of Melbourne Art Tram.
+Professor Kathy Temin is Head of Fine Art at Monash Art Design & Architecture, Monash University, Melbourne.